-Southern California is burning… People have lost their homes, their livelihoods, their lives.
+Southern California was burning at the end of 2017… People lost their homes, their livelihoods, their lives.
 People know what to do when their world is aflame: flee.
 Or, if they are trained and have the right equipment, they face and fight the fire.

 Horses seek safety.
 Unfortunately, the safest place they know is the stall, where they can find the comforts of home: food, water, bedding, and protection.

 The Lilac fire in San Diego County swept through the San Luis Rey Downs training center on December 7th.
 Cliff Sise, a racehorse trainer, tried to convince the two-year-old Thoroughbred filly Scat Home Lady to leave her stall.
 He couldn’t, and she died where she felt safest.
 Elizabeth Chou, a reporter for the Los Angeles Daily News, heard him say, “She was one of my favorites…”

 Leo Tapia, a groom at San Luis Rey Downs, kept his cell phone recording the scene at the training center as the humans tried desperately to calm, corral, or lead the panicked horses.

 Officials say that 46 horses perished at San Luis Rey Downs.
 A few more escaped into the hills and were not found for days.
 Rescued horses were taken to the stabling at Del Mar racetrack.

 The Lilac fire, as of Saturday, December 10th, had burned 4,100 acres and was 50% contained.